 Photo By: James Waterson/Tour Texas

-Speaking of stunning sandstone structures, the (former) Dallas County Courthouse is a true architectural gem in Big D’s downtown.
+Speaking of stunning sandstone structures, the (former) Dallas County Courthouse is a true architectural gem in Dallas' downtown.
 The magnificent Romanesque Revival structure has rounded conical towers, arched windows, a massive clock tower, and four terra cotta wyverns perched on the roof.
 Step inside and you’ll see more than 100 colorful stained glass windows and a grand staircase that has been restored to how it appeared in 1892.
 The courthouse is the Old Red Museum today, and is a great place to go if you want to learn about North Texan history and culture.

 City: Dallas